apache/orc/site/_docs/cpp-tools.md

 % orc-statistics [--withIndex] <filename>
 ~~~

-If you run it on the example file TestOrcFile.TestOrcFile.columnProjection.orc
+If you run it on the example file TestOrcFile.columnProjection.orc
 you'll see:

 ~~~ shell